 Ana said that her own blog has a Facebook community of over 3,000 very supportive moms.
 Ana also has a membership you can join, but you certainly don’t have to.
 She’s just one of the people out there offering an online community for homeschoolers.

 Jessica of Exploring the Local Life, says you can also find more people to connect with at RV rallies, local homeschooling meetups, RV homeschooling meetups, local community centers, and other gatherings.
-If you start looking for a homeschooling or roadschooling community near you or near where you’ll be traveling, you’re bound to find something.
-Having other people in the RV community who are also homeschooling their kids can help make the experience even more enjoyable.
+If you start looking for a homeschooling or roadschooling community near you, you’re bound to find something.
+Having a sense of community can help make the experience even more enjoyable.
 It also helps supplement a child’s social-emotional learning with relationship building.

 Make Sure You Abide By the Homeschooling Laws of Your State

 Homeschooling is regulated on a state level.
-The laws and regulations vary greatly between states, so it’s tough to make recommendations here other than saying to check what the laws are in your state.
-For full-time RVers, you’ll need to establish a home state or domicile if you don’t have one.
+The laws and regulations vary greatly between states, so check what is legal in your domicile state.
+For full-time RVers, you’ll need to establish a domicile if you don’t have one.
 This will allow you to ensure you’re meeting the homeschooling rules and regulations.

 The good news is that if you’re a full-time RVer and don’t like the laws in your home state, then you can change that.
-It takes some doing, but it’s not too difficult to change your domicile.
-According to Chelsea Gonzales of Wonder Wherever We Wander, Texas is a common state people to choose.
+It takes some research, but it’s not too difficult to change your domicile.
+According to Chelsea Gonzales of Wonder Wherever We Wander, Texas is a common state people to choose for a home address.
 She does say that everyone is different, and you need to think about your specific situation and what’s right for you.

 No matter what state you have as your domicile, just make sure you’re sticking to its laws surrounding homeschooling, and you’ll be fine.
 In most cases, this won’t be an issue.